DeveLooped-INC/gChat/docs/USER_GUIDE.md

 #### Method 2: Network / Multi-Device Deployment (Recommended)
 You can split gChat across multiple devices (e.g. running the Master Node on a Raspberry Pi, and the Frontend on your Laptop).
+*Note: Ensure SSH is enabled on all target devices (see Prerequisites).*
 1. Run `npm install` and then `npm run deploy`.
 2. The interactive deployment wizard will scan your local network for SSH-enabled devices.
 3. Assign roles (e.g., Target 1 -> `MASTER`, Target 2 -> `SLAVE_FRONTEND`).
+4. The system will construct the Master-Slave IP links over the LAN automatically.
-4. The system will automatically install gChat to those devices, generate `.env` configuration files, and setup `pm2` autostart routines.
+5. It will install gChat to those devices, generate `.env` configuration files, and setup `pm2` autostart system services so they reboot autonomously.

 ### Mobile Mode (Android/Termux)
 1. Run `npm install` and then `npm start` in your Termux terminal.